 Blue Moon Fitness gyms are comfortable enough, friendly enough, helpful enough, and affordable enough that even people who only exercise once in a Blue Moon can fit in.

 Blue Moon Fitness is not your typical health club and we want you to understand that up front.
 Our goal is to treat each member and guest the way we would want our own mother treated if she was in a gym 500 miles away dealing with strangers.
 We would want her treated with love, respect, and kindness.
 That doesn’t mean that she would get her way “just because”.

-With four locations in the Omaha area, one in Lincoln and another in Battle Creek, MI, Blue Moon provides an innovative, modern and efficient fitness experience.
+With four locations in the Omaha area and one in Lincoln, Blue Moon provides an innovative, modern and efficient fitness experience.
 We focus on community and comfort, and we serve everyday people just focused on being better.

 What Makes Us Different